WrongEntertainment/node-api-model/README.md

 ## How to use
-Simple example how to use the api-model at a route.
+Simple example on how to use the api-model at a route.
 Include the module and set the different keys like this:

 ```